pjpollot/ugly_youtube/README.md

 ## Features

-The package is still in WIP but the basic features are already implemented:
+For now, only basic features are implemented:
 - From a search query, retrieve videos' data (links and titles).
 - Print the results in HTML or Markdown.